Live HeLa cells were stained with iFluor®

 AAT Bioquest offers iFluor®

--WGA conjugates in four distinct fluorescence colors, in particular our green-fluorescent iFluor®
+-WGA conjugates in multiple fluorescence colors ranging from deep blue through NIR wavelengths, in particular our green-fluorescent iFluor®

 488, red-fluorescent iFluor®

 647-WGA conjugates.
 These conjugates have nearly identical spectra to their respective FITC, Texas Red, and Cy5 counterparts, but provide significantly brighter more photostable fluorescence signals over a broader pH range (pH 4 to 10).
 The longer-wavelength iFluor®

 647-WGA conjugate, which emits maximally at 670 nm, offers significant advantages in multicolor imaging or when working with samples known to have high intrinsic autofluorescence, such as tissues.
 The fluorescence emission of iFluor®